 Totally tasty grown-up ants on a log!
 Although kids will love these little treats too.
 If you don’t have goji berries, chopped dates, raisins or cranberries are also delicious!
 You can also use tahini, peanut butter, cashew butter or sunflower seed butter in place of almond butter.

-5. Nut Butter Stuffed Dates
+6. Nut Butter Stuffed Dates

 This makes a great snack or even healthy dessert.
 Try adding a slice of banana and sprinkling it with cinnamon and cacao for a decadent, raw vegan snack.
 I often eat this for dessert to satisfy sweet tooth.
 Almond butter, tahini, peanut butter, sunflower seed butter or any other nut or seed butter are also delicious options!
 If you want to get really fancy, how about some Peanut Butter Mousse Stuffed Dates?

-6. Organic Vegan Crackers with Peanut Butter and Fruit
+7. Crackers with Peanut Butter and Fruit

 My go-to for store-bought crackers are Mary’s Organic Crackers, they’re gluten-free, vegan and make a great base for yummy toppings.
 Try peanut butter and strawberry or almond butter and banana.

-7. Raw Veggies & Hummus
+10. Raw Veggies & Hummus

 If you’re not a big on raw veggies, this is a great way to sneak more of them into your diet.
 In addition to the vitamin-packed veggies, hummus is high in protein, fibre and healthy fats to keep you satisfied for hours.

 Easy Hummus Recipes

-8. Kale or Sweet Potato Chips
+11. Kale or Sweet Potato Chips

 Kale chips pretty much keep my chip cravings at bay so the next time you’re craving something crispy and salty, try a batch of kale chips as a healthy alternative to store-bought potato chips.
 Sweet potato chips and beet chips are also a favourite of mine and make a great snack for movie nights.
 Try these kale chips or sweet potato chips.
 Beets work well for this too.

 12. Avocado with Lime, Sriracha and Sea Salt

 Dreamy, creamy healthy fats, fresh lime and spicy sriracha, does it get any better?
 Well maybe if you top it with a little sea salt and fresh ground black pepper.
 I think this is one of my favourite things to eat of all-time, ever.

-10. Fruit and Protein Smoothies
+13. Fruit and Protein Smoothies

 Fruit smoothies are one of the most delicious and convenient snacks there is and you’ll never get bored because they’re always different!
 If you just need a small snack, try blending almond milk, frozen berries and a banana.

 If you’re hungry or need a good solid snack before or after a workout, try almond milk, a banana, frozen berries, protein powder, and healthy fat such as chia, peanut butter or flax seeds.

 Healthy Smoothie Recipes